cicciovo/homebridge-samsung-airconditioner/README.md

 4. Update your configuration file.
 See `config.json`.

-	4.1 Change the ip whit the ip of your AC
+	4.1 Change the ip with the ip of your AC

 	4.2 Change the token with the token obtain in step 3